Clarksburg Historical Society, Inc.

 By Gloria King Winter

 I have lived in Clarksburg, MD my entire life and currently live on the remaining few acres of my parent’s farm.
-I’ve seen Clarksburg change from a tiny rural town into a still growing, busy suburb of Washington, DC.
-In this family history I describe how the King family came to live in this area and what it was like to grow up in small community where you knew everyone, the folks worked hard, and money was hard to come by.
+I’ve seen Clarksburg change from a tiny rural town into a still-growing, busy suburb of Washington, DC.
+In this family history, I describe how the King family came to live in this area and what it was like to grow up in a small community where you knew everyone, the folks worked hard, and money was hard to come by.

-My family originated mostly from Great Brittan where the surname of King is quite common.
+My family originated mostly from Great Britain where the surname of King is quite common.